Jackson Hole Traveler - Visitor Guide

 Ongoing throughout the month:

-Wyoming Stargazing offers free, year-round, public stargazing events on clear Thursdays of each month (when the temperature is above zero degrees Fahrenheit!) just after sunset in the northwest corner of the Stilson parking lot off Hwy.
-390 and 22, behind the bus hut where there are no lights.
-There is $25/person recommended donation.
+Wyoming Stargazing offers free, year-round, public stargazing events on clear Thursdays of each month (when the temperature is above zero degrees Fahrenheit!) just after sunset at Rendezvous Park (R-Park) off of Rte.
+390, the Teton Village Rd.
 Astronomy educators use one of their large aperture telescopes to show you planets, stars, planetary nebulae, galaxies, and more.
 There is no need to reserve your spot in advance; just come and go as you please.
-In the event of inclement weather, visit Wyoming Stargazing offices at 1135 Maple Way, unit 1, for a sci-fi movie screening.
-Popcorn, apple cider and hot cocoa are provided.
+Park in the main parking area and walk to the far side of the hill following the "Public Stargazing" signs.
+There is $10/person recommended donation.

-Bluegrass Tuesdays in the Silver Dollar Showroom at the historic Wort Hotel has been bringing locals and visitors together for 15 years, year-round, through the music of One Ton Pig; 7-10:30 p.m.
+Bluegrass Tuesdays in the Silver Dollar Showroom at the historic Wort Hotel have been bringing locals and visitors together year-round through the music of One Ton Pig, from 7 to 10:30 p.m.

-14: Closing day at Jackson Hole Mountain Resort
+13: Closing Day at Jackson Hole Mountain Resort - jacksonhole.com

 Jackson Hole Rodeo